 Conclusion

-We illustrated the immense trophic plasticity of the cnidarian-algal symbiosis by rearing Aiptasia for an entire year in the complete absence of heterotrophic feeding.
+This study has illustrated the substantial trophic plasticity of the cnidarian-algal symbiosis: Aiptasia survived for an entire year in the complete absence of heterotrophic feeding.
 Our findings reveal that efficient symbiotic nutrient exchange and recycling are sufficient to sustain the basic metabolic requirements of both symbiotic partners over extended periods of time.
-Yet, under long-term exposure to highly oligotrophic conditions, the assimilation of environmental inorganic nitrogen will be insufficient to support the nutritional requirements of the holobiont. heterotrophic feeding thus represents an essential source of nitrogen for holobiont growth.
+Yet, under long-term exposure to highly oligotrophic conditions, the assimilation of environmental inorganic nitrogen is not sufficient to support the nutritional requirements of the holobiont, and heterotrophic feeding represents an essential source of nitrogen for holobiont growth.
 Under oligotrophic conditions, mixotrophy thereby provides a nutritional advantage to photosymbiotic cnidarians that in part explains their ability to outcompete other organisms restricted to either autotrophic or heterotrophic nutrient acquisition.

 Acknowledgments

 We are grateful to Dr. Claudia Pogoreutz and Gaëlle Toullec for their help with animal culture maintenance.
-We thank Jean Daraspe for his help with sample processing and Dr. Stéphane Escrig and Florent Plane for their assistance and support with NanoSIMS measurements.
+We thank Jean Daraspe and Dr. Cristina Martin-Olmos for their help with sample processing and SEM imaging as well as Dr. Stéphane Escrig and Florent Plane for their assistance and support with NanoSIMS measurements.

 References